Common Cowbird Removal and Prevention

 As the Valley’s leading pest control company for decades, we have helped thousands of families and businesses remove unwanted pests from their home or business location, including common cowbirds.
 Contact us today for your FREE CONSULTATION!

 Common Cowbird Removal Information

 Historically since the 1800s, cowbirds get their name from years of following bison as they roamed grasslands.
 Cowbirds would follow them to catch the food bison would kick up as they roamed.
 Today, cowbirds are seen following cattle in the same manner as the bison.

 Fun Fact: Cowbirds are not called a flock of birds; they are called a herd of birds.

-• Some birds are able to recognize the difference in eggs, therefore they usually kick out they cowbird eggs, build new nest over the eggs; larger birds puncture holes in the eggs or throw them out of the nest.
-For the most part, many species don’t recognize the difference in eggs.
+• Some birds can recognize the difference in eggs; therefore, they usually kick out they cowbird eggs, build new nest over the eggs; larger birds puncture holes in the eggs or throw them out of the nest.
+For the most part, many species do not recognize the difference in eggs.

 • Because cowbirds are nesting parasites, it is hard to figure out how social they are.
 They are not monogamous; in fact, the females have many different mates in a season.

 • Males are small looking shiny black birds with a dull brown head.
 Females on the other hand, are much smaller than the male and are solid brown with a whitish throat.

 • Male: Length of the bird is 7.5-8.7 inches; weigh 1-2 oz with a wingspan of 14.2 inches

 • Female: Length 6-7.9 inches; weigh 1.3-1.6 oz with a wingspan of 15-12.6 inches.